 - Possible to adjust the sanding table 0° to 45°

 - A bit noisy

 Best Sander For Metal Work – Buying Guide

 Choosing the best metal sander can be really tricky with different types of sanders available at the market.
 Given below are the features you should consider before buying the one for your job.

-Belt Sander: We have already mentioned few belt disc sanders in our article & described how they can be the perfect choice for smooth sanding of metal.
-Belt sanders are used for metal polishing.
+Belt Sander: We have already mentioned a few belt disc sanders in our article & described how they can be the perfect choice for smooth sanding of metal.
+These are used for metal polishing.
 Sanding corners or difficult angles can be easily done by a belt sander.

 Before buying a belt sander you have to consider the belt length & width according to your job demands.
 Usually, longer & wider belts tend to work better on the metal surface.
 Although they can be expensive, they will do the work just as you want.
 Also, you should know about the belt size you are going to buy.
 Most of the time, a 2 inch enough for doing finishing work.

-Orbital sander: Although they are not the most popular type to be used on the metal surface.
-They are usually used for metal shaping & other automotive projects.
+Orbital sander: Orbital sander for metal work is not that popular even though they are good enough to be used on metal surfaces.
+They are usually used for metal shaping & other small to medium projects.

 If you are familiar with metal sanding you know you have to deal with different types of metal such as steel, aluminum, etc on a daily basis.
 You have to choose the power sander depending on the surface you are going to sand.
 A Belt Sander is suitable for aluminum while an orbit sander is suitable for steel bodies.

 Whereas belt & disc sanders are suitable for both metal & wood surfaces.
 Buy a sander that is not for just a specific material & serves you on every type of surface.